 - TLG extension: This log file contains all the transactions in QuickBooks.
 It allows the software to recover old and desired transactions.

 So, the ultimate guide ends here with the hope that you find it easy to understand QuickBooks file extensions and QuickBooks file types with differences.
 However, each type of QuickBooks File has a unique extension.
 Although QuickBooks file extensions type may vary based on which version of QuickBooks you’re using.

-Still need assistance or want to explore more information, suggested you connect with QuickBooks technical support toll-free help desk number.
-You can also approach them via email email@example.com or 24*7 live chat for instant help.
+Still need assistance or want to explore more information, suggested you connect with QuickBooks Consultant toll-free help desk number.
+You can also approach them via email at email@example.com or 24*7 live chat for instant help.